-Even when not making a conscious effort at discreteness, these tasks are done quickly.
-A BG result in less than 10 seconds, a bolus in a matter of a few presses of well known buttons.
+Even when not making a conscious effort at going unnoticed, these tasks are done quickly.
+A BG result in less than 10 seconds, a bolus in a matter of a few presses of well-known buttons.

 Except for extreme situations, where things spiral out of control, I am able to keep it all under wraps.
 I have not needed help with a high or low blood sugar for many years.
 And unlike other conditions, where the person struggles physically with symptoms, diabetes does not manifest in external signs for a very long time – possibly not at all, ever.